profile-pod/profile-pod-operator/README.md

 kubectl get pf my-app-flame -n my-app-namespace -o jsonpath='{.status.flameGraph}' | base64 -d | gunzip > myapp-flamegraph.html
 ```

-> Note: the high privileged agent pod is created in the operator namespace, therefore there is no need to enforce the `privileged` policy in all profiled namespaces when using [Pod Security admission controller](https://kubernetes.io/docs/concepts/security/pod-security-admission/) (PSA).
+> Note: the high privileged agent pod is created in the operator namespace, therefore, allow any unrestrictive policy in all profiled namespaces when using [Pod Security admission controller](https://kubernetes.io/docs/concepts/security/pod-security-admission/) (PSA) or similar enforcement tools should not be a concern.
 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).